 Driving Loop – If you want to have a driving loop of the major historic areas in the Delta, this route is a great way to see the sites.
-Starting point is Rio Vista.
+The starting point is Rio Vista.
 From there head north and make a large clockwise loop.
-Areas to visit on this route include:
+Plan on spending an entire day to explore all of the attractions on this route.

 Rio Vista California

-Rio Vista was founded in 1858 and was a popular stop over point for mariners and miners traveling between San Francisco and Sacramento.
+Rio Vista was founded in 1858 and was a popular stopover point for mariners and miners traveling between San Francisco and Sacramento.
 Nearby, Rio Vista Ferry – free takes you back and forth to Ryer Island.
-J-Mac Ferry – free fairy that takes you across Steamboat Slough.
+J-Mac Ferry – the free ferry that takes you across Steamboat Slough.

 Grand Island Mansion

-Grand Island Mansion is a wonderful spot for lunch on the Delta, once the largest private home in the area.
+Grand Island Mansion is a wonderful spot for lunch on the Sacramento River Delta, once the largest private home in the area.
 It is four stories tall with over 50 rooms.
-The mansion is a very popular place for weddings 13415 Grand Island Rd Walnut Grove, CA 95690
+The mansion is a very popular place for weddings 13415 Grand Island Rd Walnut Grove, California.

 Locke came to be in 1915.
 It is a town that was built by Chinese for the Chinese population of workers after many were displaced as a result of a fire in nearby Walnut Grove.
 In August of 1970, Locke was added to the National Registry of Historic Places due to its unique status of being the only town in the United States that was built by Chinese for Chinese.

-Fishing The Delta draws a large number of anglers.
+Fishing attracts a large number of anglers to the delta region.
 Species that can be found in the Delta area include bluegill, several types of bass and catfish as well as shad.
 Salmon and sturgeon Steelhead have a run through the Delta and tasty crawdads are also a favorite.

-There is also day use options at Brannan Island, including windsurfing, picnicking, shade structures, restrooms Franks Tract State Recreation Area is located southeast of Brannan Island and is primarily used by anglers and waterfowl hunters.
+There are also day-use options at Brannan Island, including windsurfing, picnicking, shade structures, restrooms Franks Tract State Recreation Area is located southeast of Brannan Island and is primarily used by anglers and waterfowl hunters.

 There are several vendors that offer cruises on the Sacramento River.
 If you want to get out on the water with a guide and a fun atmosphere, this can be a great way to see the river.
 Most cruises have a naturalist or guide on board who will point out the sites, wildlife and historic importance of things you pass.

-For a unique experience aboard an old paddle wheel boat, you may want to head into Sacramento and visit the Delta King.
+For a unique experience aboard an old paddlewheel boat, you may want to head to Sacramento and visit the Delta King.
 Constructed in Scotland in the 1920’s the Delta King used to carry passengers from San Francisco into the Delta.
 The boat is now docked along Sacramento’s Old Town waterfront and features a restaurant, theater and lodging options.

-The Delta is located in Northern California and got its name from its triangle shape, with Sacramento, Stockton, and Pittsburgh forming the corners of the triangle.
+The Sacramento River Delta is located in Northern California and got its name from its triangle shape, with Sacramento, Stockton, and Pittsburgh forming the corners of the triangle.

 So, there you go; a little taste of the many offerings in the Sacramento Delta.
 We encourage you to take a day trip to explore.
 You may be so charmed that you will want to come back for a whole weekend getaway.